madand/runit-services/README.md

 [Music Player Daemon](https://github.com/MusicPlayerDaemon/MPD): a daemon for playing music of various formats.

+`mpd` service is supposed to be run with a user session.
+For more info on how to set up user services see [Installation as local services](#installation-as-local-services) in `pipewire` service notes.

+### redshift

+[Redshift](https://github.com/jonls/redshift) adjusts the color temperature of your screen according to your surroundings.
+This may help your eyes hurt less if you are working in front of the screen at night.

-mpd service is supposed to be run with a user session.
+`redshift` service is supposed to be run with a user session.
 For more info on how to set up user services see [Installation as local services](#installation-as-local-services) in `pipewire` service notes.